DioxusLabs/docsite/docs-src/en/CLI/cmd/translate.md

 # Translate

-`dioxus translate` can translate some `html` file into a Dioxus compoent
+`dioxus translate` can translate some `html` file into a Dioxus component

 ```
 dioxus-translate